hksingh05/CepEngine/README.md

 # CepEngine

 Complex Event Processing (CEP) system for market data written in q (kdb+).
-This repository includes a tickerplant that generates mock market snapshots and a CEP engine that loads modular components (schemas, utilities, calculations, core logic, and a demo/data feed) and demonstrates processing, subscription handling, and simple analytics.
+This repository includes a tickerplant that generates mock market snapshots for snap data and a CEP engine that loads modular components (schemas, utilities, calculations, core logic, and a demo/data feed) and demonstrates processing, subscription handling, and simple analytics.

 ---